Get started with a Rails project in IntelliJ IDEA

 Let’s open the Gemfile containing a list of gems used by the application.
-Hover the mouse pointer over the warning displayed for the bcrypt gem.
+Hover the mouse pointer over the warning displayed for the active gem.

-Place the caret next to the bcrypt gem and press Alt+Enter.
+Place the caret next to the active_storage_validations gem and press Alt+Enter.
 The editor will suggest fixing all issues related to incorrect gems ordering.
 Press Enter to do this.

 You can also check the entire project and display all warnings in a single report.
 To do this, selectin the main menu.
 In the invoked dialog, you can specify the desired inspection scope.